maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Using multiple variables in a single `INPUT` has a similar effect.
 For instance:

     10 PRINT "Enter three numbers to be summed..."
-    20 INPUT "Type three numbers separated by commas "A,B,C 30 PRINT "The total is "A+B+C
+    20 INPUT "Type three numbers separated by commas ",A,B,C 30 PRINT "The total is "A+B+C

 The difference here is the way that the user's input is interpreted.
 The user can type three values on one line, separated by commas, as noted in the prompt.
-They can also type a single value and press <return>, which will cause the `INPUT` to display the question mark and continue until all values are provided.
+They can also type a single value and press <return>, which will cause the `INPUT` to display two question marks and continue asking until all values are provided.
 In this example run, the user types one value per line:

     Enter three numbers to be summed...
-    Type three numbers separated by commas 3
+    Type three numbers separated by commas?
+3
-    ?
+    ??
 2
-    ?
+    ??
 1
     The total is 6

+The user could also type them all on one line:

+    Enter three numbers to be summed...
+    Type three numbers separated by commas?
+3,2,1
+    The total is 6

 RetroBASIC allows multiple prompt strings in a single statement:

     10 PRINT "Enter three numbers to be summed..."
-    20 INPUT "What is value 1 "A,"What is value 2 "B,"What is value 3 "C
+    20 INPUT "What is value 1 "A,"What is value 2",B,"What is value 3",C
     30 PRINT "The total is "A+B+C

+If the user types in all the values at once, the interaction might look like this:

+    Enter three numbers to be summed...
+    Type three numbers separated by commas?
+3,2,1
+    The total is 6

+Alternately, they may type in the values separately, as in the example above.
+In that case the additional prompts will appear:

+    Enter three numbers to be summed...
+    Type three numbers separated by commas?
+3,2
+    What is value 3??
+1
+    The total is 6

-#### Notes:
+#### Variations:

-Although the question-mark prompt is almost universal, Tiny BASIC uses the colon, `:` in its place.
-Other dialects allow the question-mark to be suppressed, but there is no standard for this feature.
+Although the question-mark prompt is almost universal, Tiny BASIC uses the colon, `:` instead.

+Some dialects allow the question-mark to be suppressed, but there is no standard for this feature.

-RetroBASIC does not currently allow multiple inputs on a single line, it expected a <return> to indicate the end of each value in a multi-value `INPUT`.
+IBM 5100 BASIC requires single quotes around string entries made by the user, but this is not needed in RetroBASIC.

 <a name="data-read-and-restore"></a>
 ## `DATA`, `READ` and `RESTORE`